-In order to offer our TV customers a better insight into our programming offer and enable them to tailor our offer to their individual needs and expectations, each of our basic packages comes with various bonuses, such as providing access to the full TV offer free of charge for up to several months.
-In addition, we offer our satellite TV customers a VOD package, which enables paid on-demand access to new movies and hits via set-top boxes.
+In order to offer our TV customers a better insight into our programming offer and enable them to tailor our offer to their individual needs and expectations, each of our basic packages comes with various bonuses, such as 6 months of free TV at launch.

-In order to meet the changing trends in television content consumption, we offer cable TV service in IPTV technology, thanks to which viewers are able to watch TV channels over fixed broadband Internet offered by certain operators, that is without the need to install a satellite antenna.
-We also offer OTT television service, which enables access to television channels via the Internet provided by any service provider in any technology, both wireless (via Wi-Fi or mobile network) and fixed-line.
-Moreover, we offer our satellite TV customers the video on demand (VOD) "Home Film Rental" service which allows paid access to the latest novelties and film hits through a set-top box.
-The service does not require additional technological solutions, it is available through the TV set.
+In order to meet the changing trends in television content consumption, we offer cable TV service in IPTV technology, thanks to which viewers are able to watch TV channels over fixed broadband Internet offered by certain operators (Plus, Netia, Orange and ISP operators), that is without the need to install a satellite antenna.
+We also offer OTT television service, which enables access to television channels via the Internet provided by any service provider in any technology.

 As part of our pay TV offer we lease set-top boxes to our customers.
 The price of a purchased set-top box depends on the pay TV package chosen by the customer.
 The higher the price of the package the lower the price of the set-top box and the higher set-top box subsidy incurred by us.
 We view subsidizing of set-top boxes as a necessary component of acquiring new customers.
 We have a professional set-top box warranty service designed to help ensure customer satisfaction.
 All new set-top boxes are produced in-house at our manufacturing plant in Mielec.
 We constantly work on developing the portfolio of available set-top boxes.
-In 2021 we launched two new models on the market - Polsat Box 4K and Polsat Box 4K Lite - with the Duo functionality which enables easy change of the TV signal reception technology.
+In 2021 we launched two new models on the market - Polsat Box 4K and Polsat Box 4K Lite - with the Duo functionality which enables easy change of the TV signal reception technology (from satellite to cable IPTV).